Clear House Accountants Clear House Accountants

 Companies: On or before 31 March 2016

-Video: Landlord Responsibilities, Duties & Obligations
+Video: Renting Out as A Landlord – Responsibilities, Duties & Obligations

 Landlords are in a position of responsibility.
 Their duties involve much more than just collecting rent.
 Watch this video to get a complete overview of how it works.